|

 Science” tells us precisely how to reshape and direct the behavior of

+groups as complex adaptive systems.
 In change capable hands, tools based on the Science

 of Change promote “good” outcomes by proactively maneuvering society